macs3-project/MACS/docs/source/docs/hmmratac.md

  2. start position of the accessible region
  3. end position of the accesssible region
  4. peak name
  5. peak score.
-The score is the maximum foldchange (signal/average signal) within the peak.
-By default, the signal is the total pileup of all types of fragments from short to tri-nuc size fragments.
+The score is the 10times the maximum foldchange (signal/average signal) within the peak.
+By default, the 'signal' used to calculate foldchange is the total pileup of all types of fragments from short to tri-nuc size fragments.
- 6. Not used
  7. Not used
  8. Not used
+ 9. Not used
- 9. peak summit position.
+ 10. peak summit position.
 It's the relative position from the start position to the peak summit which is defined as the position with the maximum foldchange score.